None-later/rhce.co/content/rhcsa/understand_and_use_essential_tools/use_grep_and_regular_expressions_to_analyze_text.md

 Basic usage examples of this include:

-Find "Permission Denied" entries in a log file:
+Find "Permission Denied" entries in a log file

+    :::bash
- <code>$ grep -r "Permission Denied" /path/to/logfile/</code>
+    $ grep -r "Permission Denied" /path/to/logfile/

-Find "Permission Denied" entries in a log file by using output redirection:
+Find "Permission Denied" entries in a log file by using output redirection

+    :::bash
- <code>$ cat /path/to/file/ | grep "Permission Denied"</code>
+    $ cat /path/to/file/ | grep "Permission Denied"

 Check out some grep examples at : http://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/[http://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/]